sasaurabh11/business-deal-app/README.md

 - Regular security audits are performed
 - Access control is implemented at multiple levels
 - Session management and authentication are handled securely

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Support

-For support, please contact [support contact information]

-## Acknowledgments

-- Thanks to all contributors who have helped shape this project
-- Special thanks to the open-source community for the tools and libraries used in this project